Bay-trained horses win half the card at local meeting

 It was Miss Labasa's sixth win from 20 starts and she has also recorded three minor placings.

-The six-year-old is owned by Auckland-based Narendra Balia and his family and was a $30,000 purchase from the 2017 Karaka yearling sales.
+The 6-year-old is owned by Auckland-based Narendra Balia and his family and was a $30,000 purchase from the 2017 Karaka yearling sales.

 Bary said Miss Labasa has been confirmed in-foal to the Waikato Stud-based stallion Banquo and will only have two more starts before being retired.